 Sebastian, the 24 year-old King of Portugal, invaded Morocco in 1578 with an army of 18,000 men.
-The army was crushed by the forces of Marwan Abd al-Malik I Saadi at the battle of Alcacer Quibir
+The army was crushed by the forces of Marwan Abd al-Malik I Saadi at the battle of Alcacer Quibir and King Sebastian was killed.
+The fact that he had left no successor paved the way for a series of impostors claiming the throne, only to be captured and executed (ultimately, the Spanish king would accede to the throne of Portugal).
+Teixeira's work narrates the machinations of the fourth such impostor, a Calabrian by the name of Marco Tullio.

-Bound for the Portuguese politician and entrepreneur Sebastiáo Pinto Leite (1815-92), Conde de Penha Longa.
+Bound for the Portuguese politician and entrepreneur Sebastião Pinto Leite (1815-92), Conde de Penha Longa.
 Bookplate of the Fox Pointe Collection Library of Dr. & Mrs. Howard R. Knohl to pastedown.
 Joints of the fine binding slightly rubbed.
 Lightly browned throughout; title-page and verso of final leaf lightly dustsoiled.
 Overall in excellent condition.
 Rare at auction, the last copy being sold in 1991.